notnuthin/note-app/README.md

 4. Start creating notes and folders to store them!
    <img width="1280" alt="homepage" src="https://github.com/notnuthin/note-app/assets/96977067/455fc697-93d5-4752-b6dc-e1aa7ecdfa2f">

+Note: When you create folders, create notes, or move notes to folders you may need to refresh the page to see the homepage update.

 # Completed Functional Requirements
 1. Sign Up (Thy)
 2. Exit User Profile (Charles)